Guidelines for upgrading controllers with ARL

 Licensing in ONTAP 9.7 or earlier

-When you set up a cluster, the setup wizard prompts you to enter the cluster-base license key.
-However, some features require additional licenses, which are issued as packages that include one or more features.
+Some features require licenses, which are issued as packages that include one or more features.
 Each node in the cluster must have its own key for each feature to be used in the cluster.

 All license keys are 28 uppercase alphabetic characters in length.
 Refer to References to link to the NetApp Support Site where you can obtain new 28-character license keys for ONTAP 9.7. or earlier.
 The keys are available in the My Support section under Software licenses.
 If the site does not have the license keys you need, contact your NetApp sales representative.

 For detailed information about licensing, go to References to link to the System Administration Reference.